 Solid-State Pressure Sensors

 If your application needs to deal with elements of high shock and vibration, Solid-State pressure switches are an excellent choice.
 These switches are built with a hermetic all stainless steel diaphragm and provide high accuracy measurements where tight system controls are necessary.
 They also offer an advantage over electromechanical pressure switches in cases where actuations exceed 50 cycles per minute.
 Applications for Solid-State Switches include off-highway, medical gas, compressors, and other demanding general industrial applications.

 MMS Pressure Sensors

-Micromachined silicon (MMS) strain gauge sensors offer very cost effective solution for low pressures in both absolute, compound, and gauge references.
-MMS pressure sensors offer 316L stainless steel wetted parts and an all welded construction makes for a compact unit that is highly compatible to harsh chemicals and environments.
+Micromachined silicon (MMS) strain gauge sensors offer a very cost-effective solution for low pressures in both absolute, compound, and gauge references.
+MMS pressure sensors offer 316L stainless steel wetted parts and an all-welded construction makes for a compact unit that is highly compatible with harsh chemicals and environments.
 Applications appropriate for MMS include air conditioning refrigerant recovery, gas analysis instrumentation, and medical sterilizers.